CSU-JPG/Chart2Code/README.md

 ## 🎓 BibTeX

-If you find WorldGUI useful, please cite using this BibTeX:
+If you find ChartCode useful, please cite using this BibTeX:

 ```bibtex
 @misc{tang2025chartscodehierarchicalbenchmark,